Pizzana pizza West Hollywood now open with late-night slices in Los Angeles

 • Culver City

-One of New York City's most beloved pizza joints, Roberta's serves the Brooklyn pizzeria's famous wood-fired sourdough pies from the yuppie-chic confines of Culver City's Platform outdoor mall, plus the Shops at Sportsmen's Lodge in Studio City.
-Of course that's not all Roberta's has brought to the table: In addition to their cult-classic pizza rossa and margherita, the Westside pizzeria offers punnily named seasonals like the Olive Laugh Love—a white pie topped with olive tapenade, garlic, arugula and lemon.
-Plus, the Culver outpost boasts a spacious outdoor patio, a tiny-but-mighty pasta list and the convenience of Platform’s adjacent paid parking lot.
+Why we love it: I hate to give credit to anything from New York City, but Roberta’s almost leopard-like blistered crusts are just that good.
+Here in L.A., you’ll find the Brooklyn pizzeria's famous wood-fired sourdough pies within the yuppie-chic confines of Culver City's Platform outdoor mall, plus a more takeout-oriented outpost at the Shops at Sportsmen's Lodge in Studio City.
+Of course, that's not all Roberta's has brought to the table: In addition to their cult-classic pizza rossa and margherita, the Westside pizzeria offers punnily named seasonals like the Olive Laugh Love—a white pie topped with olive tapenade, garlic, arugula and lemon.
+Plus, the Culver outpost boasts a spacious outdoor patio, a selection of housemade pastas, a tasty cheeseburger (!) and the convenience of Platform’s adjacent paid parking lot.

 Advertising